rundeck/docs/docs/administration/runner/runner-using.md

 The runner carrying out the job execution is displayed at the top of the Job execution activity.
 Example below: The job below was executed through the “Ansible-Runner”
 ![View runner in a job execution](@assets/img/runner-use-view-activity.png)

+## Key Storage through Runner
+The Enterprise Runner can be used to retrieve keys from secrets providers that are _not_ directly accessible from the Process Automation cluster or from Runbook Automation due to network or security boundaries.
+For configuration and usage details, see [Key Storage through Enterprise Runner](/manual/key-storage/enterprise-runner-key-storage).